 Why Collect Rainwater?

-Why then are more and more households and businesses turning to rainwater harvesting as an alternative source of water supply?
+Why then are more and more households and businesses relying on rainwater as an alternative source of water?

-- Also, rainwater is a free and relatively clean source of water.
+- In almost all cases, rainwater is a free source of water

 - Because of its lack of chlorine, rainwater is ideal for landscape gardens and plants.